temujin9/temujin9.github.io/resume.md

 > [resume@t9productions.com](mailto:resume@t9productions.com)

 ## Career Objective
-Helping teams adopt, take advantage of, and develop enterprise-class open-source architecture.
+I help companies adopt, take advantage of, and develop enterprise-class software.

 ## Relevant Skills
 * ***General:*** Decades of professional experience in information technology.
 Comfortable with many positions, from project manager to sole developer.
 Quick study and capable researcher, self-trained in all significant skills.
 Heavy emphasis on test-driven design, repeatable infrastructure, and other agile development and architecture practices.
 Experienced at debugging, both personal code and existing systems.
 Strong preferences for low cost, open source, and inter-operable solutions.
 Solid writing and copy-editing skills, including technical and policy writing.